trevormgoodell/OMSCS7641-Machine-Learning/Assignment 1 - Supervised Learning/readme.txt

-To run the code, all the should need to be done is extract the zip file, uncomment/comment the experiments you don't want to / want to run, and then run the experiments.py file.
+To run the code, all the should need to be done is clone the repo, uncomment/comment the experiments you don't want to / want to run in experiments.py, and then run the experiments.py file.
 It will overwrite the current files/images in the directory structure if they are there, if not you will need to make sure that the file structure, as shown below, exists.

 CWD